felix-seifert/serverless-on-heroku/frontend.md

 }
 ```

 `<DYNO_NAME>` is here the dyno name returned from initializing the one-off dyno.
-In this request, we also include the `tail` key and set the value to `true`.
-This results in streaming the output of the dyno as it is executing.
+In this request, we also include the `tail` key and set the value to `true` and the source set to `"app"`, which results in streaming the output of the dyno only from the command itself.

 ```js
 /**